parryc/thevoid/templates/leflan/language_azeri.md

 ### Past (PST)

 In the past, "to be" functions as a standalone verb, following the regular past tense with a root of `i-`. `idi`, the 3SG form, can be paired with `var:there is` to mean `there were`.
+One may see _idi_ attached directly to nouns as `-dI` (similar to the standard PST ending), such as <ex>_Qardaşın evdəydi_ ⧸ Your brother was not at home</ex>.

 &nbsp; |SG |PL
 -|-----|--